BenBradshawww/blog/content/en/Docker.md

 docker run -d --name my_app_container -p 3000:3000 my_custom_image
 ```
 * -d: runs the container in detached mode, allowing the container to run in the background.
 * --name: provides a name for the container.
+Without this, docker will create a default name for the container using a string of random characters.
 * -p: maps your device's port 3000 to the container's port 3000.
 * my_custom_image: specifies the image to be used to create the container.